-- 5.4.1 The county arterial system shall be planned in general conformance with nationallyaccepted arterial spacing standards. - 5.4.2 Congestion performance standards shall be maintained by the appropriate jurisdictions on major freight mobility corridors and in the vicinity of major intermodal facilities to ensure the economic vitality of the region. - 5.4.3 Transportation System Management strategies should be analyzed and employed before adding a general purpose lane to any regional roadway. - 5.4.4 County roadways and intersections shall be designed when practical to achieve safety and accessibility for all modes.
-Arterial streets shall provide facilities for automobile, bike and pedestrian mobility as defined in the Arterial Atlas and shall include landscaping.
+- 5.4.1 The county arterial system shall be planned in general conformance with nationally-accepted arterial spacing standards. - 5.4.2 Congestion performance standards shall be maintained by the appropriate jurisdictions on major freight mobility corridors and in the vicinity of major intermodal facilities to ensure the economic vitality of the region.

+- 5.4.3 Transportation System Management strategies should be analyzed and employed before adding a general purpose lane to any regional roadway. - 5.4.4 County roadways and intersections shall be designed when practical to achieve safety and accessibility for all modes.
+Arterial streets shall provide facilities for automobile, bike and pedestrian mobility as defined in the Arterial Atlas and shall include landscaping. - 5.4.5 Improve mobility and access for the movement of goods and services on the short line railroad to enhance and promote economic opportunity throughout the county.

-- Complete regional corridors and address corridor bottlenecks. - Allocate or reserve corridor capacity for land uses likely to produce family wage jobs. - Reduce corridor speed and intersection delay standards where transit is available at 15 minute headways during peak hours. - Provide for reduced trip rate calculations for transit supportive development. - Emphasize transit and ridesharing in the design and construction of all transportation facilities through the implementation of transportation system management techniques (signal timing, signal prioritization) and transit-only and high occupancy vehicle lanes. - Continually test for changes in concurrency due to major development projects. - Incorporate a "no-build" analysis into the design process for all transportation projects that would add general purpose lanes.
+- Complete regional corridors and address corridor bottlenecks. - Allocate or reserve corridor capacity for land uses likely to produce family wage jobs. - Reduce corridor speed and intersection delay standards where transit is available at 15 minute headways during peak hours. - Provide for reduced trip rate calculations for transit supportive development. - Emphasize transit and ridesharing in the design and construction of all transportation facilities through the implementation of transportation system management techniques (signal timing, signal prioritization) and transit-only and high occupancy vehicle lanes. - Continually test for changes in concurrency due to major development projects. - Incorporate a "no-build" analysis into the design process for all transportation projects that would add general purpose lanes. - Ensure that freight corridors are designed, maintained, and operated to provide efficient movement of truck and rail traffic. - Use intelligent transportation system technology to alert motorists, bicyclists, and pedestrians to the presence and anticipated length of closures due to train crossings. - Evaluate the feasibility of grade separation in locations where train crossings result in significant delays and safety issues for other traffic, and improve the safety and operational conditions at rail crossings of streets. - Work with freight stakeholders and the Port of Vancouver to maintain and improve intermodal freight connections involving Port terminals, rail yards, industrial areas, interchange tracks and regional highways. - Support efficient and safe movement of goods by rail where appropriate, and promote efficient operation of freight rail lines. - Identify and minimize impacts that freight movements have on adjacent residential neighborhoods and on resource uses. - Work with local jurisdictions and railroads to coordinate land use plans and policies to preserve and protect rail corridors, and take into account community needs in relation to the rail system.